chaosnative/chaosctl/Usage.md

 chaosctl [command] [TYPE] [flags]
 ```

-- Command: refers to what you do want to perform (create, get and config)
+- Command: refers to what you do want to perform (connect, create, get and config)
-- Type: refers to the feature type you are performing a command against (agent, project etc.)
+- Type: refers to the feature type you are performing a command against (chaos-delegate, project etc.)
 - Flags: It takes some additional information for resource operations.
 For example, `--installation-mode` allows you to specify an installation mode.

 chaosctl is using the `.chaosconfig` config file to manage multiple accounts